Types of Forests in Tennessee

 Pine trees

-Tennessee is known as the most biodiverse inland state in the country.
-Part of what makes it so diverse is the many types of habitats and ecosystems found throughout the state.
+Tennessee is known as the most biologically diverse inland state in the country.
+Part of what makes it so diverse is the many types of habitats, ecosystems, and species found throughout the state.
 More than 50% of the Tennessee landscape is forested—but not all forests are the same.
 Keep reading to learn about some common (and uncommon) forest types and where you can find them in Tennessee.

 At its most basic definition, a forest is an area covered with trees.
 The Natural Resources Conservation Service defines a forest as having at least 10% tree cover by trees at least 13 feet tall at maturity.
 The other 90% of the area can contain several different habitat features, such as streams or patches of grassland, and still be considered a forest.